 Base Ring - US designation.
 The entire gun mounting turns on a bearing race which for larger guns is big enough such that there is a space in the center where ammunition can be fed to the gun.
-All of the fully enclosed and most of the open mountings for the 5"/38 (12.
-7 cm) were base ring types.
-Mountings for many smaller guns developed during World War II, such as the quad 40 mm Bofors, were base ring types as this design distributed the weight of the gun and mounting better than did a pedestal type.
+For example, all of the fully enclosed single and twin mounts and most of the open single mountings for the 5"/38 (12.7 cm) were base ring types.
+Mountings for some smaller caliber guns developed during World War II, such as the quad 40 mm Bofors, were base ring types as this type of design distributed the weight of the gun and mounting better than did a pedestal type.

 BD - Between Decks.
 British designation for gun mountings that extended down into the ship while the guns themselves were above the deck.
 Before World War I, all British Capital ships had secondary guns that mounted directly on the weather deck with nothing piercing that deck down into the ship below.
 In the 1930s, new gun mounts were developed where the bulk of the mounting was below the weather deck.
 The term "BD" was used to distinguish this sort of mounting from the previous ones.
 See "UD" below.

 Blast Bags, Bloomers or Gun Bucklers - Canvas, rubber or neoprene covers around the barrel of a gun where it enters the gun port.
 Gun ports by their nature represent holes in the glacis plate of a turret.
 When the guns are fired, these holes can allow overpressure or "blast" to enter the the turret, which can disrupt the operation of the turret and injure the gun crew.
 These holes may also permit water to enter the mounting.
 The use of blast bags over the gun ports provide some measure of protection from these hazards.
 Also see "Gun Port Shield" below.